Fish Iowa - Mississippi River - Pool 13, Mississippi River

 Fishing Report

-Water level at Bellevue is stable and presently is near 5.2 feet.
-Water is clear with the temperature near 33 degrees in the main channel.
-Bellevue City ramp and Iowa DNR ramp is presently frozen in.
+Water level at Bellevue is rising and near 9.4 feet.
+Water is clear with the temperature around 58 degrees in the main channel.

-Rainbow Trout - Good: The Kids trout pond North of the DNR fisheries station is stocked with trout and should remain good fishing till the April/May time frame when it will weed over.
-Presently it is frozen over an nearly impossible to fish.
-It should open up again soon with warmer temps.
+Rainbow Trout - Excellent: The Kids trout pond North of the DNR fisheries station is stocked with trout and should remain good fishing till the April/May time frame when it will weed over.

 Fishing Forecast